-I am currently working on two new books, The Greening of Paganism: Deep Ecology, Neo-Paganism, and Environmental Activism and The Gods Are Not Good: An Introduction to Jungian Neo-Paganism.
+I am currently working on two new books, The Greening of Paganism: Deep Ecology, Animism, and Spiritual Activism and The Gods Are Not Good: An Introduction to Jungian Neo-Paganism.

 I am one of the founding members of 350 Indiana-Calumet, which was the first chapter of 350.org in Indiana, and which worked to fight the fossil fuel industry in Northwest Indiana.

 Since 2014, I have advocated for the “greening” of the contemporary Pagan community to which I belong.
 I was the principal facilitator of “A Pagan Community Statement on the Environment,” which was written through a collaborative effort in 2014 and published on Earth Day 2015 at ecopagan.com.
 The Statement has received thousands of signatures from 100 countries and has been translated into 16 languages.
 It has been signed by practically every prominent Pagan organization.
 It represents the most successful effort to date to harmonize the diverse voices of the Pagan community in defense of the Earth and the web of life and possibly the single largest expression of Pagan voices ever.

 The Pagan environmental statement concludes with a challenge to: